Visual and Performing Arts Department

 The Bakersfield City School District Spelling Bee was held January 14 & 16, 2014, in the Education Center Boardroom.
 The schools are divided into two regions with eighteen schools competing on each of the two evenings.
 The top students from each region go on to compete in the Kern County Spelling Bee.
 Students have the opportunity to advance all the way to the Scripps Howard National Spelling Bee.
 Pictured are: Franco Morata, Region I 1st Place winner from Eissler Elementary School and Osvaldo Sanchez, Region II 1st Place winner from Emerson Middle School.
 Both students will compete at the Kern County Spelling Bee, organized by the Kern County Retired Teachers Association, on Monday, March 10, 2014.

 Junior High and Middle School Bands from Chipman, Compton, Curran, and Emerson marched down North Chester Avenue in the 41st Annual North of the River Christmas Parade on Saturday, December 14, 2013.
 Elementary school entries included the Cesar Chavez Elementary School Flag & Dance Teams and the Horace Mann After School Program.
 This year’s theme for the parade was Dreaming of Christmas.
 Pictured is the Chipman Junior High School “Charger” Marching Band.
+The band is directed by Mark Howard.
 More parade photos.

 The Bakersfield City School District Oral Language Festival has five competitive events including: Serious Interpretation Solo, Serious Interpretation Duo, Humorous Interpretation Solo, Humorous Interpretation Duo, and Verse Choir.
 The Elementary (Grades 4-6) Oral Language Festival was held Saturday, December 7, 2013, at California State University, Bakersfield.
 Pictured are the “Overall Team” Award Winners from Thorner Elementary School.
 More awards photos.